leewardbound/hailwhale/readme.rst

 of waiting on release, I proceeded to roll my own solution.
 Now I can count things at webscale without losing my mind, if you know what I mean.

-I'm using this in production at http://series.oftubes.com which is still pre-beta.
-In addition to benchmarks, I'm trusting it to count my own live data for a (unrelated) marketing campaign, and it's good enough for me.
+I'm using this in production on lots of sites.
+In addition to benchmarks and performance data, I'm trusting it to count my own live data for marketing campaigns, meaning I'm trusting dollars on it, and it's good enough for me.
 Use at your own risk.

 Credits